ai6k/SourdoughWatch/README.md

 ## NOTE
-The sensors haven't been incorporated yet, I'm waiting for them to arrive from Adafruit.
+The sensor code hasn't been incorporated yet, I'm waiting for them to arrive from Adafruit.

 # SourdoughWatch